TecnicoCentral/ProgrammingII-TPC-3-2015/README.md

 For all periods the grade is divided into: Co-evaluation (10 %), self-evaluation (10 %), and teacher evaluation (80 %) which is divided into exams (30 %) and assignments (50 %).
 The first and second periods are 35 % of the final grade, while for the last period it is 30 %.
 In the first and second periods the exam consists of two tests: one practical (60 %) and the other theoretical (40 %).

-The project is divide in two grades: first (20 %) and last (80 %) assignment delivery.
+The project is divide in two grades: first report (20 %) and last (80 %) assignment.

 **Note:** You can practice and complement the course by solving programming problems in any of the following pages: